 THE OLD FIRM are our two most famous football teams, Celtic and Rangers, and the “Tartan Army” is the adopted name of the wonderful fans who follow the Scotland team everywhere, and have won EUFA Fair Play Awards.
 These three grounds are Scotland’s largest football stadia: Celtic Park is the biggest, with 60,832 seats, then our national football stadium, Hampden Park with 52,670, and Ibrox Stadium holds 51,082.

 In 2003 the city was awarded the title of European Capital of Sport.

 So, if you find yourself in Scotland, you must visit the City of Glasgow.
-True, you may get rain, but you won’t encounter armies of tourists, although many areas of the city radiate a cosmopolitan ambiance.
+The city radiates a cosmopolitan ambience.
 One of our famous visitors was Daniel Defoe.
-When he visited the city in the early 18th century, he enthusiastically voiced his opinion that it was “the cleanest and beautifullest and best built city in Britain, London excepted”.
+When he visited the city in the early 18th century, he enthusiastically voiced his opinion that Glasgow was “the cleanest and beautifullest and best built city in Britain, London excepted”.

 Glaswegians have a distinct dialect described as the GLESGA PATTER.

-You’ll love them though, because they are so genuine, helpful, and their warmth and friendly banter will stay with you long after you leave Scotland.
+You’ll love them though, because they are genuine people, very helpful, and their warmth and friendly banter will stay with you long after you have left Scotland.

 Find A Hotel In Glasgow.
 Different providers, different prices, and user reviews.
 Save time and money, search them all here for the best deal.